spedepekka/gsvw/README.md

 gsvw
 ====

-A library and a test application which access a Google Street View API
+A wrapper library and a test application which access a Google Street View API